-I am a first year PhD student in the Weis Lab at Oregon State University.
-I am interested in the effects of climate change and ocean acidification on the symbiosis between the temperate sea anemone Anthopleura elegantissima, its bacterial community, and its microalgal symbionts, Symbiodinium spp. and Elliptochloris marina (collectively referred to as the holobiont).
+I am a second year PhD student in the Weis Lab at Oregon State University.
+I am interested in the effects of climate change and ocean acidification on the symbiosis between the temperate sea anemone Anthopleura elegantissima, its bacterial community, and its microalgal symbionts, Symbiodinium muscatinei and Elliptochloris marina (collectively referred to as a holobiont).
 Currently, I am studying carbonic anhydrase and the role it plays in internal pH regulation and symbiosis maintenance.
 I am also working on several projects using stable isotope analysis and q-PCR to examine differences in symbiosis across a latitudinal and environmental gradients.

 I completed my B.S. in Marine Biology with Honors from the University of North Carolina Wilmington in 2015, where I studied the importance of heterotrophy and photoautotrophic symbiosis for growth of the sea anemone Aiptasia pallida.
 I completed my honors project under the direction of Dr. Joseph Pawlik, who had an influential impact on my goals and ideas about science and my career.